Power semiconductor device: Power MOSFET

-A breakthrough in power electronics came with the invention of the MOSFET (metal–oxide–semiconductor field-effect transistor) by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
-Generations of MOSFET transistors enabled power designers to achieve performance and density levels not possible with bipolar transistors.
+The MOSFET was invented at Bell Labs between 1955 and 1960 Generations of MOSFET transistors enabled power designers to achieve performance and density levels not possible with bipolar transistors.
 Due to improvements in MOSFET technology (initially used to produce integrated circuits), the power MOSFET became available in the 1970s.

 In 1969, Hitachi introduced the first vertical power MOSFET, which would later be known as the VMOS (V-groove MOSFET).
 From 1974, Yamaha, JVC, Pioneer Corporation, Sony and Toshiba began manufacturing audio amplifiers with power MOSFETs.
 International Rectifier introduced a 25 A, 400 V power MOSFET in 1978.
-This device allows operation at higher frequencies than a bipolar transistor, but is limited to low voltage applications.
+This device allows operation at higher frequencies than a bipolar transistor, but is limited to low-voltage applications.

-The Insulated-gate bipolar transistor (IGBT) was developed in the 1980s, and became widely available in the 1990s.
+The insulated-gate bipolar transistor (IGBT) was developed in the 1980s, and became widely available in the 1990s.
 This component has the power handling capability of the bipolar transistor and the advantages of the isolated gate drive of the power MOSFET.